apache/flink-kubernetes-operator/docs/content.zh/docs/custom-resource/autoscaler.md

 ### Target utilization and flexible boundaries

 In order to provide stable job performance and some buffer for load fluctuations, the autoscaler allows users to set a target utilization level for the job (`job.autoscaler.target.utilization`).
-A target of `0.6` means we are targeting 60% utilization/load for the job vertexes.
+A target of `0.6` means we are targeting 60% utilization/load for the job vertices.

 In general, it's not recommended to set target utilization close to 100% as performance usually degrades as we reach capacity limits in most real world systems.